cube3power/atsd/configuration/data_retention.md

 ![](images/retention-metrics-edit.png)

-This will cause expired data, older than current time minus the specified retention period, to be deleted by a [background task](#scheduled-tasks) which is executed once a day during nighttime hours.
+This will cause expired data, older than current time minus the specified retention period, to be deleted by a [background task](#scheduled-tasks) which is executed once a day during night-time hours.

 #### Group Editor